-The spinning of the earth causes day to turn to night, while the rotation of our planet around the sun once a year causes summer to become winter.
+The spinning of the Earth causes day to turn to night, while the full rotation/the revolution of the Earth causes summer to become winter.

 Weather and Climate

-Climate, on the other hand, is the long-term change of the atmosphere based on observations over a period of several years.
+Climate, on the other hand, is the long-term change of the atmosphere based on analysis of weather records over at least 30 years.
 The two factors that most strongly affect climate and weather are temperature and precipitation.

 Certain areas are tipped towards, or away from, the sun at different times of the year.
-This tilting causes the four seasons, which are at opposite times of the year in the Northern and Southern Hemispheres.
+This tilting causes the four seasons of the year.
+This tilting also creates opposite seasons in the Northern and Southern Hemispheres.

-The Earth's seasons aren't as much a product of the planet's distance from the sun as they are of the tilt of the Earth's axis.
-Summer is warmer than winter because the sun's is closer and its rays shine more directly than during winter; in summer, the days are longer than the nights.
+The Earth's seasons are not caused by the distance from the sun, but rather, by the tilt of the Earth's axis.
+Summer is warmer than winter because the sun's rays shine more directly than during winter, and also because the days are longer than the nights.
 During the winter, the sun's rays hit the Earth at a steeper angle, producing shorter days.